wp-cli/handbook/docs/commands-cookbook/index.md

 WP-CLI's goal is to offer a complete alternative to the WordPress admin; for any action you might want to perform in the WordPress admin, there should be an equivalent WP-CLI command.
 A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](/commands/plugin/install/)) is one such command, as is `wp plugin activate` ([doc](/commands/plugin/activate/)).
 Commands are useful to WordPress users because they can offer simple, precise interfaces for performing complex tasks.

 _But_, the WordPress admin is a Swiss Army knife of infinite complexity.
 There's no way just this project could handle every use case.
 This is why WP-CLI includes a set of [common internal commands](/commands/), while also offering a rich API for third-parties to register and [distribute their own commands](/package-index/).
+There are also a [variety of internal APIs](/docs/internal-api/) you can use in your custom WP-CLI command.

 #### Command types